 About

-Lighting Our Way/Hanerot Hallalu was commissioned by Adath Jeshurun Congregation of Minnetonka MN in partnership with Kantorei Chamber Choir of Minneapolis, MN.
-Cantor Joanna Dulkin of Adath Jeshurun, Music Director Adam Reinwald of Kantorei, and I all wanted to create a choral work for Chanukah exploring the larger importance of the holiday.
-We found a beautiful poem by Rabbi David Evan Markus which reinterprets a traditional Chanukah text, Hanerot Hallalu (These candles that we light).
-Markus’ poem asks us to reflect on the wonders of the world as symbolized by the lights, and how we now need to be partners with the Divine in making the world a better place: “…for the wonders/we will do with You/for our descendants/and for our ailing planet/in these urgent days/for times to come.”
+As a composer writing many pieces on Jewish subjects, I am always looking for texts that reflect deep and universal aspects of the holidays and life cycle events of the Jewish tradition.
+Cantor Joanna Dulkin of Adath Jeshurun, Music Director Adam Reinwald of Kantorei, and I all wanted to create a choral work for Chanukah exploring the larger and contemporary importance of the holiday.
+We found a beautiful poem by Rabbi David Evan Markus, reinterpreting a traditional Chanukah text, Hanerot Hallalu (These candles that we light).
+Markus’ poem emphasizes the candles’ symbolism in inspiring us to action in healing the world: “…for the wonders/we will do with You/for our descendants/and for our ailing planet/in these urgent days/for times to come.”

 Score